machadi/PDL_1920_groupe-7/README.md

 # Wikipedia Matrix The Truth

-Wikipedia Matrix <<THE TRUTH>> is a table extractor via two ways : HTML and WIKITEXT. the purpose of this project is to improve the first version of the project which has been done by the students of last years at ISTIC MASTER 1 (2018-2019) It's goal is to extract as many relevant tables from wikipedia links. the output format is csv. like any project we have several diffrents version and the purpose of this it's to improve it from version to version over time to make it more powerful and better than the others versions made by the students of Master degree from last year.
+Wikipedia Matrix THE TRUTH is a table extractor via two ways : HTML and WIKITEXT. the purpose of this project is to improve the first version of the project which has been done by the students of Master degree from last year.
+It's goal is to extract as many relevant tables from wikipedia links. the output format is csv. like any project we have several differents version and the purpose of this it's to improve it, from version to version over time to make it more powerful and better than the others versions.
+* the current objective is to have a better extractor than the other versions by adding others criteria for selecting the relevant tables to be extracted and setting up automatic tests that will show the quality of the extractor and also its weaknesses.

 ## Getting Started
 clone https://github.com/manuc352/PDL_1920_groupe-7 for development and testing purposes